 I have recently been making an effort to cut back on the bad stuff and partake of sweets with restraint.
-It’s been a great exercise in being conscious of how I am nourishing my body and the payoff has been tangible and well worth it.

 I will always be a lover of sweets though, so giving them up entirely is out of the question.
-Everything in moderation.

-These “Flourless Fudgy Dream Cookies” are super quick (10 minutes in a food processor) and taste wonderfully rich and chocolatey without being overly sweet.
+These “Flourless Fudgy Dream Cookies” are super quick (10 minutes in a food processor) and taste wonderfully rich and chocolaty without being overly sweet.
 (For more advice on buying a great blender/food processor duo that won’t break the bank, read this)

 Melissa D’Arabian’s Flourless Fudgy Dream Cookies

 - 1 cup cooked chickpeas* (garbanzo beans) homemade or canned, rinsed

 - 1/4 cup chocolate-hazelnut spread

 Adjust the oven rack to the upper-middle and lower-middle positions and preheat the oven to 350°F. Line 2 rimmed baking sheets with parchment paper and set aside.